Police Officer Education

 Police Officer Advancement with a Degree

-Patrol officers who acquire experience and who have a degree are more likely to be promoted into managerial positions.4 According to the University of San Diego, there is a shortage of officers in law enforcement leadership positions, so pursuing a degree to become a police officer has never made more sense.4 Even if they do not require a college degree to apply, many police departments offer higher pay rates to officers who have an associate’s or a bachelor’s degree as an educational incentive.5 For example, the Atlanta Police Department pays police recruits with a high school diploma a starting salary of $40,000, but starting officers with an associate’s degree receive an additional $100/month incentive; this rises to $220 per month for a bachelor’s degree and $300 per month for a master’s.11 At the Dallas Police Department, the starting pay for police officers is $49,207, but officers who have a four-year degree can expect $52,807.
-The LAPD pays the Police Officer II position $70,240 for those without a degree or prior law enforcement or military experience and $72,976 for those with an associate’s degree or above or prior law enforcement or military experience $79,344 per year.13
+Patrol officers who acquire experience and who have a degree are more likely to be promoted into managerial positions.8 According to a study by the University of San Diego, there is a shortage of officers in law enforcement leadership positions, so pursuing a degree to become a police officer has never made more sense.9 Even if they do not require a college degree to apply, many police departments offer higher pay rates to officers who have an associate’s or a bachelor’s degree as an educational incentive.8 For example, the Austin Police Department pays police recruits with a high school diploma a starting salary of $60,453 after graduating the police academy, but officers with an associate’s degree receive an additional $100/month incentive; this rises to $220 per month for a bachelor’s degree and $300 per month for a master’s.11 At the Dallas Police Department, the starting pay for police officers is $61,367 per year, but officers who have a four-year degree can expect $64,967 per year.12 The Los Angeles Police Department pays full-time police officers without a degree or prior law enforcement or military experience $76,379 per year and those with an associate’s degree or above or prior law enforcement or military experience $79,344 per year.13

-Many officers pursue a degree after they have joined a department, while they serve on the force, in order to either command a higher rate of pay or to increase their chances of getting promoted.
-Some police departments, including Colorado Springs, CO, Louisville, KY, and Phoenix, AZ, even offer education benefits, tuition reimbursement, and/or scholarships as a benefit for officers.
-In a 2014 study from Michigan State University published in Police Quarterly, evidence suggests that cops who hold a college degree are less likely to use force on the job.3 The study also found that college-educated officers are more competent in problem-solving, better at technology, act more ethically overall, and have better communication skills than less educated cops.3
+Many officers pursue a degree after they have joined a department and study while serving on the force, which can command a higher rate of pay and increase their chances of getting promoted.
+Some police departments, including Colorado Springs, Louisville, and Phoenix, offer education benefits, tuition reimbursement, and/or scholarships as benefits for officers.

-In 2014, President Obama created the Task Force on 21st Century Policing in order to “strengthen community policing and strengthen trust among law enforcement officers and the communities they serve.”5 One of the task force’s six main pillars was Training & Education, which emphasized the importance of both training and education for all police officers, not only at the beginning of their careers in law enforcement, but throughout their careers as a way to become better leaders.
-One of the recommendations that emerged from Pillar 5: Training & Education was that both the Federal Government and state and local police agencies incentivize higher education for officers to increase the number of educated cops across the country.5
+In 2014, President Obama created the Task Force on 21st Century Policing in order to “strengthen community policing and strengthen trust among law enforcement officers and the communities they serve.”14 One of the task force’s six main pillars was Training & Education, which emphasized the importance of both training and education for all police officers, not only at the beginning of their careers in law enforcement, but throughout their careers, as a way to become better leaders.
+One of the recommendations that emerged from Pillar 5: Training & Education was that both the federal government and many state and local police agencies now incentivize higher education for officers in order to increase the number of educated cops across the country.14

 Frequently Asked Questions